-The analysis of other miscellaneous volatile organic compounds (VOCs) was outside of the scope of this testing.
+The analysis of other miscellaneous volatile organic compounds (VOCs) was outside of the scope of this testing, although, methane could be detected, along with hydrogen, during testing.
 The low detection limit requirement for HGR measurement required low purge rates, which precluded the use of other analytical instruments (i.e., Mass Spectrometry and Fourier Transform Infrared Spectroscopy).
 However, it is unlikely that one of these online instruments would be able to measure additional VOCs with detection limits as low as the current hydrogen detection limit attained in this report.
-Additionally, GC chromatograms were inspected for unidentified peaks that could possibly correspond to VOCs.